-- Convene and sustain a District AEM Coordinating Committee.
+- Convene and sustain a District AEM-UDL Coordinating Committee (AEMUCC).

 - Attend 3 required meetings.
-At least 2 team members required at each event; however, all team members are highly encouraged: Introductory in-person training/Orientation Day on August 17, 2022 which may be in-person or virtual, a Mid-Year Online Gathering January 17, 2019, & an In-Person Collaboration Day on May 18, 2023 which may be in-person or virtual.
+At least 2 team members required at each event; however, all team members are highly encouraged: Introductory in-person training/Orientation Day on August 17, 2022 which may be in-person or virtual, a Mid-Year Online Gathering on January 18, 2023, and an In-Person Collaboration Day on May 18, 2023 which may be in-person or virtual.

-- Develop an Action Plan based upon an AEM-UDL needs assessment with PATINS staff assistance and implement the activities in the Plan.
+- Develop an Action Plan based upon an AEM-UDL needs assessment with PATINS staff assistance and implement the activities in the plan.

-- Collect and analyze formative and summative data on systemic effectiveness and change and document an informal Case Study on at least one student.
+- Collect and analyze formative and summative data on systemic effectiveness and document an informal Case Study on at least two students.

-- Participate in regularly scheduled teleconferences and meetings.
+- Participate in regularly scheduled teleconferences and meetings with assigned PATINS Specialists.

-- Provide data on the impact of AEM Grant on the development of the LEA system and provide at least 1 Universally Designed Lesson Plan utilizing the PATINS UDL Lesson Creator.
+- Provide data on the impact of this AEMing for Achievement Grant on the development of the LEA system and provide at least 2 Universally Designed Lesson Plans utilizing the PATINS UDL Lesson Creator, with PATINS staff assistance.

-PATINS provides this guidance, technical assistance and access to uPAR, Co:Writer, and Snap&Read at no cost to your district until, at least, June 30, 2019.
-You'll have access to uPAR, Co:Writer, and Snap&Read for at least a full calendar year from the date of issue.
+PATINS provides this guidance, technical assistance and access to uPAR, Co:Writer, and Snap&Read at no cost to your district until, at the very least, June 30, 2023.
+Your entire LEA will have access to uPAR, Co:Writer, and Snap&Read for at least a full calendar year from the date of issue.

-The formal purpose of this grant opportunity is to assist Indiana Public K12 LEAs in providing Accessible Educational Materials (AEM), which are specialized formats of print-based instructional materials, to students with print disabilities AND identifying students who require reading accommodations and which reading accommodations that are best for them individually.
-This is all provided through the working lens of a Universal Design for Learning framework.
-Working closely with LEA representatives, PATINS/ICAM will offer guidance on developing, improving and sustaining an effective and efficient system for providing AEM and Assistive Technology (AT) as needed, in a timely manner and in compliance with the IDEA reauthorization of 2004, ESSA, and the Dec.
+The formal purpose of this grant opportunity is to assist Indiana Public K-12 LEAs in providing Accessible Educational Materials (AEM), which are accessible formats of print-based instructional materials, to students with print disabilities AND identifying students who require reading accommodations and which reading accommodations that are best for them individually.
+This is all provided through the working framework of Universal Design for Learning.
+Working closely with LEA representatives, PATINS staff will offer guidance on developing, improving and sustaining an effective and efficient system for providing AEM and Assistive Technology (AT) as needed, in a timely manner and in compliance with the IDEA reauthorization of 2004, ESSA, and the Dec.
 2015 OSEP Dear Colleague Letter and the recently revised Indiana Article 7.